F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models: Abstract

 \section{Abstract}

 We present \textbf{\OURS{}}, a simple open-vocabulary object detection method built upon \textbf{F}rozen \textbf{V}ision and \textbf{L}anguage \textbf{M}odels. \OURS{} simplifies the current multi-stage training pipeline by eliminating the need for knowledge distillation or detection-tailored pretraining.
 Surprisingly, we observe that a \textit{frozen} VLM: 1) retains the locality-sensitive features necessary for detection, and 2) is a strong region classifier.
-We finetune only the detector head and combine the detector and VLM outputs for each region at inference time. \OURS{} shows compelling scaling behavior and achieves +6.5 mask AP improvement over the previous state-of-the-art on novel categories of LVIS open-vocabulary detection benchmark.
+We finetune only the detector head and combine the detector and VLM outputs for each region at inference time. \OURS{} shows compelling scaling behavior and achieves +6.5 mask AP improvement over the previous state-of-the-art on LVIS open-vocabulary detection benchmark at system level.
 In addition, we demonstrate very competitive results on COCO open-vocabulary detection benchmark and cross-dataset transfer detection, in addition to significant training speed-up and compute savings.
-Code will be released.
+The code will be released~\footnote{Project page:~\href{https://sites.google.com/view/f-vlm/home}{https://sites.google.com/view/f-vlm/home}}.